Probal-Khanra/Probal-Khanra/README.md

 ---

 *I build things that are part circuit, part sculpture.
-Currently deep in embedded systems, LoRa telemetry, and the strange art of making electronics structurally freeform with brass and copper wire.
-When I'm not in the lab I'm debugging firmware at 2am.*
+Embedded systems, LoRa telemetry, and the strange art of making electronics structurally freeform with brass and copper wire.
+When I'm not in the lab I'm debugging firmware at 2am and occasionally breaking things on purpose to understand them.*

+---

+## Builds

+**Air Quality Monitor** — MQ-135, MQ-2, MQ-7 sensors with a local display and battery power.
+Reads gas levels, particulate matter, the air around you.
+Currently local-only, but getting connected to the internet soon.
+Next upgrade: PMS5003 for proper PM2.5/PM10 data.

+**Freeform Table Clock** ✓ — AHT25 + PCF8563 RTC, built freeform with copper wire as the structure itself.
+The kind of thing that sits on your desk and makes people ask "wait, is that a circuit?"
+Yes.
+Yes it is.

+**ESP32 DIY Camera** ✓ — Physical shutter button, WiFi image streaming.
+Built from scratch, no off-the-shelf camera module nonsense.

+**Health Monitor** ✗ *(sort of)* — MAX30205 temperature sensor, the hardware worked fine.
+The code did not.
+Shelved for now, will revisit when my firmware game catches up.

 ---